What is the Impedance of Inductor?

 We can see, from the impedance formula in an inductor, that the impedance is proportional to the frequency.
 This means that if the frequency is zero (0 Hz) the impedance is zero.

 Now if the impedance is zero, the voltage at the inductor terminals is also zero.
 (V = 0 volts) and there is a short circuit in the inductor.
 In this case the current flows freely to its maximum possible value.

 The impedance has a general formula: Z = V / I (RMS voltage / RMS current).
 This formula is similar to the ohm law, which is applied to resistors, but in this case it is used for AC signals.

 The “j” operator.

 The reason why this operator is used in electronics is because there is a phase difference between the voltage and the current in inductors.
 This phase difference is 90° or π/2. and the voltage is ahead of the current by 90°.
 (90 degrees).
-The frequency of voltage and current in the inductor is the same.
+The frequency of alternating voltage and the alternating current in the inductor is the same.

 Phase difference between voltage and current in an inductor

 The “j” operator is not used with resistors because there is no phase difference between voltage and current.
 In other words, the voltage and current in a resistor are in phase.